 Broadcast Engineer Jobs in USA with Visa Sponsorship

-Broadcast engineers design, install, and maintain television and radio transmission systems, making them eligible for H-1B and other work visa sponsorship.
+Broadcast engineers design, install, and maintain television and radio transmission systems, making them eligible for H-1B visa and other work visa sponsorship.
 Most positions require an electrical engineering or telecommunications degree and hands-on experience with broadcast equipment, RF systems, and signal processing technologies.
 For detailed occupation requirements, see the O*NET profile.

 See All Broadcast Engineer Jobs